nextcord/nextcord/docs/ext/commands/commands.rst

 how you can arbitrarily nest groups and commands to have a rich sub-command system.

 Commands are defined by attaching it to a regular Python function.
-The command is then invoked by the user using a similar signature to the Python function.ScheduledEventNotFound
+The command is then invoked by the user using a similar signature to the Python function.

 For example, in the given command definition: